simvue-io/docs/docs/examples/moose.md

     def per_metric(csv_data, sim_metadata, run, client, run_id, results_path):
         """Monitor each line in the results CSV file, and add data from it to Simvue Metrics."""

+        metric_time = csv_data.pop('time')

+        # If the time is zero (initial reading), then set the temperature of all mug components to room temp (293.15)
+        # MOOSE correctly uses this within the simulation, but for some reason still writes temperatures of 0K as the initial point in the CSV
+        if metric_time == 0:
+            csv_data = {key: 293.15 for key in csv_data.keys()}

         # Log all results for this timestep as Metrics
-        metric_time = csv_data.pop('time')
         run.log_metrics(
             csv_data,
             time = metric_time,